Close×

 Follow us

-The park spans over 680 hectares of pristine wilderness: ancient Laurentian forests, mountains, cliffs, lakes, streams, waterfalls, and even a few hidden caves.
+The park covers more than 680 hectares of unspoiled nature: ancient Laurentian forests, mountains, cliffs, lakes, streams, waterfalls, and even a few hidden caves.
 It’s a place where every trail leads to a surprise, every season reveals a new side, and every view makes you fall in love with the area.

-Thanks to its remarkable biodiversity and the rugged beauty of its landscapes, the park stands out as much for its tranquility as for the richness of its environment.
-Several natural lookouts offer breathtaking views of the Escalier Reservoir, the La Lièvre River, Desjardins, Brochet, and Truite lakes, as well as the agricultural area of Bowman and the Petite Nation Mountains.
+Thanks to its remarkable biodiversity and the raw beauty of its landscapes, the park stands out as much for its tranquility as for the richness of its environment.
+Several natural lookout points offer breathtaking views of the Escalier Reservoir, the La Lièvre River, Lakes Desjardins, Brochet, and Truite, as well as the agricultural area of Bowman and the Petite Nation Mountains.

 Trails accessible to everyone

-With 9 km of marked hiking trails, Parc régional de la forêt welcomes both novice hikers and seasoned walkers alike.
+With 9 km of marked hiking trails, Parc régional de la forêt welcomes both novice hikers and seasoned walkers.
 In winter, these same trails become magnificent snowshoe trails, allowing visitors to enjoy the forest under its blanket of snow.

 Climbing for all skill levels

-The park is also a premier climbing destination in the Outaouais region.
-Thanks to the collaboration of the Quebec Mountain and Climbing Federation (FQME), more than 40 climbing routes have been established on the Panorama Wall, an impressive southeast-facing rock formation well-protected by a mature forest.
+The park is also a premier rock-climbing destination in the Outaouais region.
+Thanks to the collaboration of the Quebec Mountain and Climbing Federation (FQME), more than 40 climbing routes have been established on the Panorama Wall, an impressive southeast-facing rock formation well sheltered by a mature forest.

 The routes, with an average height of 25 meters, are suitable for both beginners and more experienced climbers.
-The practice wall, flat footholds, and variety of holds (cracks, slabs, vertical sections) make this site a safe and challenging environment, even for families with young children.
-And for those looking to take it further, theOutaouais Climbing School offers classes and on-site instruction.
+The practice wall, flat footholds, and variety of holds (cracks, slabs, vertical sections) make this site a safe and challenging place, even for families with young children.
+And for those looking to take it further, theOutaouais Climbing School can provide lessons and guidance right on site.

 A modern and eco-friendly visitor center